“A moral or legal responsibility not to allow someone to be harmed”

 The last big traditional risk category is catching some kind of infectious disease; it’s estimated that 2% of all deaths abroad are from diseases.

-The “new” risks that are becoming a bigger part of our day to day work can be combined into these categories:
+The “new” risks that are becoming a bigger part of our day to day work can be, for example, unsafe areas, terrorism, epidemics and climate.

 As businesses expand into previously unknown areas with emerging economies, changes in countries that previously were regarded as safe, unknown viruses, and the ever-increasing climate change these risks will take a bigger part of the statistics moving on.